joshfinley/joshfinley.github.io/_posts/2020-12-02-notes-on-polymorph-basics.md

 ;  addressing mode.
 ;
 ;  In [1], the author mentions building a 'skeleton instruction table'.
 ;  Cursory internet searches don't turn up anything like this.
-Down in ;  the deep I'm sure there's some somewhere...
-But either way, for my ;  purposes, I need to create one.
-To start off with some quick wins, ;  it is readily apparent from [5] that ADD, OR, ADC, SBB, AND, SUB, ;  XOR, and CMP share close opcode values for each addressing mode, ;  (off by 1).
+To ;  start off with some quick wins in creating one, we can see that its ;  readily apparent from [5] that ADD, OR, ADC, SBB, AND, SUB, XOR, ;  and CMP share close opcode values for each addressing mode, ;  (off by 1).
 But to build a skeleton table, we need only pick out ;  the first examples of these.
 To make things easier, these groups of
 ;  different opcodes for each operation are aligned nicely (0x00-0x08, ;  0x1-=0x0d).
 Other opcodes aren't as neatly organized (e.g. PUSH, POP).
-;  Regardless,just by using [5] we can simply pick out the skeleton
+;  Regardless, just by using [5] we can simply pick out the skeleton
 ;  instructions we need:
 ;
 ;       hex      opcode